Xufuja/izanami/README.md

-# Izanami Tools
+# Izanami

 ## Description

-The original goal of this project was to do something else, but it turned into porting the [Hazel Engine](https://github.com/TheCherno/Hazel) to Java to practice Java.
+Practicing Java by porting the [Hazel Engine](https://github.com/TheCherno/Hazel).

 The approach will be to go through every video in the [playlist](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) one by one and replicate the exact behavior as in the C++ version.